mchaput/whoosh/docs/source/spelling.rst

     schema = Schema(text=TEXT(spelling=True))

-(If you have an existing index you want to enable spelling for, you can alter the schema in-place using the :func:`whoosh.filedb.filewriting.add_spelling` function to create the missing word graph files.)
+(If you have an existing index you want to enable spelling for, you can alter the schema in-place using the :func:`whoosh.writing.add_spelling` function to create the missing word graph files.)

 .. tip::
     You can get suggestions for fields without the ``spelling`` attribute, but